ResonantDevotion/Console-Finances/pseudocode.md

 - Create github Repo //
 - Clone repo to computer //

-##
+## Do layout
+- Console log Financial analysis //

 ## total no of months included in dataset
-- Create variable for the total number of months (SumMonths)
+- Create variable for the total number of months (SumMonths) //
-- Calc total no of months from finances array and variable.length
+- Calc total no of months from finances array and variable.length //
-- Commit and comment reminder
+- Commit and comment reminder //

 ## net sum of profit/loss combined
-- Create total profit/loss (SumPL) variable
+- Create total profit/loss (sumPL) variable //
-- Create a for loop that calcs sum of [i][1] of finances variable
+- Create a for loop that calcs sum of [i][1] of finances variable //
-- Add console.log displaying
+- Add console.log displaying //
 - Commit and comment reminder

 - Create variable for net total+ new total